-Banfield Declaw Position Statement
+Banfield Feline Declaw Position Statement

-- Declawing is determined to be medically necessary as part of a comprehensive treatment plan to relieve pain or illness
+- Declawing is determined to be medically necessary as part of a comprehensive treatment plan to relieve pet pain or illness

-If an above criterion is met and a declawing procedure is to be performed, the providing medical team shall review the surgical procedure with the owner, including outlining all possible complications and post-operative care.
+If the above criterion is met and a medically necessary declawing procedure is to be performed, the providing medical team shall review the surgical procedure with the owner, including outlining all possible complications and post-operative care.

 The above guidelines do not apply to the removal of dewclaws.